 SI.
-Entitled Person Type of Loss Entitlement (Compensation & Assistance) Remarks and Implementation Issues Direct purchase by no EAP" egotiated settleme nt through the State Policy of "Direct Purchase Policy of private Land for Linear Projects of Asom Mala and rough District Level Land Purchase Committee (DLLPC) headed by the Dretary and comprising officials of the revenue, public works (buildings) and any amount specified as the appropriate Government, towards reconstruction of the Cattle Shed. s 14.03%, say 14% where, CPI Jan 2014 = 139.7 & CPI Apr 2021 = 159.3 in Assam with Base Year 2012 = 100 5 5.
-If the entitled person (EP) opts for alternative livelihood training for sel or for any of his/ her family member will be entitled to have the trainingfron National Skill Development Corporation or Assam Skill Developmen Mission or Assam State Urban Livelihood Mission or Assam State Rura Livelihood Mission, as the case may be.
+Entitled Person Type of Loss Entitlement (Compensation & Assistance) Remarks and Implementation Issues Direct purchase by negotiated settlement through the State Policy of "Direct Purchase Policy of private Land for Linear Projects of Asom Mala and EAP" Direct purchase of Land with negotiation through District Level Land Purchase Committee (DLLPC) headed by the Deputy Commissioner, Additional Deputy Commissioner (Revenue) as Member Secretary and comprising officials of the revenue, public works (buildings) and land acquisition departments.
+14.03%, say 14% where, CPI Jan 2014 = 139.7 & CPI Apr 2021 = 159.3 in Assam with Base Year 2012 = 100 5 5.
+If the entitled person (EP) opts for alternative livelihood training for self or for any of his/ her family member will be entitled to have the trainingfrom National Skill Development Corporation or Assam Skill Development Mission or Assam State Urban Livelihood Mission or Assam State Rural Livelihood Mission, as the case may be.
 The cost of training will be capped to Rs.
-41,040/- per family and it will be borne by the Project Authority. f n t 4.
-Non-titleholders (Encroacher or Squatter) A. Loss of Land used residential/com mercial or any other purpose No entitlement for loss of land, in which the Encroacher has extended their land boundary onto the existing government land or RoW, for residential or commercial or residential-cum-commercial or any othe purposes.
-No entitlement for loss of land, in which the Squatter have occupied public/ government lands, without any formal agreement, for residential or commercial or residential-cum-commercial or any othe purposes. r r d B. Loss of Structure and other immovable assets including Trees and standing Crops, attached to the land At least 3 months advance notice to shift or to demolish the partial structure.
+41,040/- per family and it will be borne by the Project Authority.
+4. Non-titleholders (Encroacher or Squatter) A. Loss of Land used residential/com mercial or any other purpose B. Loss of Structure and other immovable assets including Trees and standing Crops, attached to the land At least 3 months advance notice to shift or to demolish the partial structure.
 Encroachers and squatters shall be paid the replacement cost of affected part of the structures and all other immovable assets attached to the land.
 Right to salvage materials without any fee or charge in favour of the structure owner/occupier of the affected building/ structure, if the incumbent demolishes the affected part of the building/ structure by own self within the stipulated period. immovable assets shall be determined in accordance with the typical specifications for immovable assets as defined and approved by Appropriate Authority defined u/s 29 of RFCTLARR Act 2013.